conan-io/conan-center-index/docs/how_to_add_packages.md

 - **1 version => 1 recipe**

-  When the recipe changes significantly between different library versions and reusing the recipe is not worth it, you can create a folder for each new version and create both inside the `conanfile.py` and the `test_package` in the version folder:
+  When the recipe changes significantly between different library versions and reusing the recipe is not worth it, it is recommended to create different folders and group together the versions that can share the same recipe.
+Each of these folders will require its own `conanfile.py` and `test_package` folder:

   ```
   .